korpling/pepperModules-GenericXMLModules/README.md

 #### genericXml.importer.elementNameAsSAnno

-Determines a list, of element-nodes which names are mapped to artificial SAnnotation objects adding to the corresponding SNode object.The following xml fragment
+Determines a list of element-nodes whose names are mapped to artificial SAnnotation objects added to the corresponding SNode object.The following xml fragment

     <a>
         <b/>